elixir-europe-training/Learning-Paths-Handbook/docs/chapters/chapter_01.md

 ## Use-case example

-??? abstract For more information ...
+??? abstract "For more information ..."